API Key Strength Checker

 Supported Key Types

-We recognize patterns for:
+We recognise patterns for:

 - AWS: Access Keys, Secret Keys